elanatframework/Code_behind/doc/option.md

 <!DOCTYPE html>
 ```

-You don't have to do this
+You don't have to do this in Razor syntax
 ```html
 @page<!DOCTYPE html>
 ```